 1. Read the rules

 Carefully.
 Rules are very important for creating a smooth experience!

 This is the person who will submit lineups/report on time, file disputes for forfeits or cheating accusations, and communicate with CSL admins on your behalf.
 You don't want to incur penalties because your coordinator is forgetful!

 The following are the official rules of the CSL Hearthstone tournaments.
 Rules cover eligibility, format, match procedures, reporting, penalties, and more.
 Any issues that arise which are not covered within the current rules will be settled at the discretion of CSL admins on a case-by-case basis, and when applicable, penalties set when deemed appropriate.
 Rules may be added or modified if deemed necessary.

-- Each team must belong to an accredited college or university with a physical address (online universities are ineligible).
-The university must offer at least a 2-year degree program
+- Each player must belong to an accredited college or university with a physical address (online universities are ineligible).
+The university must offer at least a 2-year degree program.

 - If a school has a TOTAL population of less than approximately 5,000, a player may request to join a nearby, affiliated university's team, as a combined team.
 All such requests will be evaluated by CSL administrators on a case-by-case basis and any exceptions must be renewed on an annual basis.
 All requests must include evidence of the total student population and a direct affiliation between the two institutions